keflavich/blog/content/BloggingFromIPython.rst

 days, with Travis and Jenkins around, it's probably safe to assume the dev version won't break anything).

-With this rst file generated, the only remaining step is pelican, which is simply a ``make github`` command in the blog directory.
+With this rst file generated, the only remaining step is `pelican <http://blog.getpelican.com/>`__, which only requires a ``make github`` command in the blog directory.
+Installing & setting up pelican is reasonably easy, but not the topic of this post.

-However, I've made my own `custom pelican theme <https://github.com/keflavich/pelican-themes/tree/master/mine>`__, so I generally need to update the theme before building:
+I've made my own `custom pelican theme <https://github.com/keflavich/pelican-themes/tree/master/mine>`__, so I generally need to update the theme before building: